 Do people generally see email as the most appealing marketing approach?
 At first look, perhaps not.
 The word “email” brings up ideas of business inboxes and stale coffee on a Monday morning.
 As a result, B2B marketers may be inclined to devote greater resources to alternative means of communication.
-However, email marketing is still popular for a reason.
-As a professional services company, it is one of the most powerful tools you have for meeting your audience where they spend a lot of time.
+However, email marketing or email lead generation is still popular for a reason.
+As a professional services company, it is one of the most powerful tools and also acts as a digital marketing tool, you have for meeting your audience where they spend a lot of time.

 What is B2B Lead Generation?